-The Notes will be initially represented by one or more Global Notes (as defined below).
+The Notes will be initially represented by one or more Global Notes.

 The Global Notes representing the Notes will be issued in the form of one or more registered notes in global form, without interest coupons and will be deposited with a custodian for DTC and registered in the name of Cede & Co., as nominee of DTC.